ymmtknt/Minecraft-Server-CUI-Front-end/README.md

 - ver 0.1.3
 **adding** "Setting" section
 **adding** reading/writing .ini file
-**adding ** `-i` option to specify the .ini file
+**adding** `-i` option to specify the .ini file
 Values in the file are overwitten with those specified at options.
+When the option isn't set, the file is generated in the same directory server file is put.
 **change** internal processing
 **fix** some bugs